MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-security-workspace.md

 ### Web roles

-Control who gets to access your site data and content.
+Control access to site data and content.
 [Create and manage web roles](../security/create-web-roles.md) to grant specific people access to view site tables and pages.

 ### Page permissions